 We would like to have an estimation strategy that accounts for the hidden bids x_h and any bias introduced by their absence.
 Suppose f(x) belongs to a class of distributions parameterized by θ , $f(x|\theta)$.
 Further suppose that g(m) belongs to a class of distributions parameterized by λ , $g(m|\lambda)$.
-For example, f(x) could be a Normal distribution parameterized by its mean μ and variance σ^2 , whereas g(m) could be a Poisson distribution parameterized by θ and λ given the observed data x_v .
+For example, f(x) could be a Normal distribution parameterized by its mean μ and variance σ^2 , whereas g(m) could be a Poisson distribution parameterized by its mean, λ .
+We want to find the maximum likelihood estimates of θ and λ given the observed data x_v .